 Also, the trout are coming off a long winter, so they will be skinnier in March than later in the year, but they are ready to gorge on insects.

 The Skwala hatch is off and on.
 If you don’t see any of the big bugs and the fish aren’t hitting them, switch to size 20 zebra midge or pheasant tail nymph patterns.

 From July to September, grasshoppers are everywhere on the Owyhee, and hopper patterns are the way to go.
 Reschke’s favorite is the Fat Albert (in tan) from the Big Y Fly Co.

 He says most anglers use hopper/dropper setups with a black or red zebra midge about 18 inches under the hopper.

 “Browns will smash the hopper so be prepared!” he says.
 “If they don’t hit the hopper, they’ll hit the dropper.
 I’ve had 50 fish days on this setup.”

-Carter Reschke is a young and “downright obsessed” fly fisherman from the Portland area who fishes premier and lesser-known trout streams across Oregon, including long trips to the Owyhee.
+Carter Reschke is a “downright obsessed” fly fisherman from Bend who fishes premier and lesser-known trout streams across Oregon, including long trips to the Owyhee.
 He is a partner at Oregon Adventurer.